3madov-77/ASAC-Bot/README.md

 ## About

-ASAC-Bot is a powerful tool manage all ASAC needs
+ASAC-Bot is a powerful tool manage all ASAC discord needs

-- Tickets
+- Tickets: queue - claiming - anti spam - no duplications
-- Temporary channels
+- Temporary channels: create channels - auto move
-- Points
+- Points: points for claiming - top users - all users - user points
-- Cloning
+- Cloning: create course role, channels, TAs with one command

 ## Developers